aalexlu/content/ACurrent/Sociolinguistics/11 Gender, sociolinguistic variation, language change.md

 - Romance languages and Spanish encode gender in most of their nouns, so wouldn't work well with ngram viewer
 - Japanese might work

+In reference to 'the gender paradox', if women tend to move toward the standard, but men are not inherently following the standard, then how do standards get created?